 Discover why amending your Montana Articles of Organization or Articles of Incorporation is vital for compliance and adaptability.
-Dive into our guide below for expert insights.
+Read our guide below for expert insights.

 As a Montana business owner, you probably have business compliance on your mind.
-Keeping the public information on file with the state up to date is part of those responsibilities.
-When a Montana limited liability company (LLC) or corporation makes changes to certain public information, you must file an amendment to your Articles of Organization or your Articles of Incorporation known as Articles of Amendment with the state.
+Keeping your public information on file with the state up to date is part of those responsibilities.
+When a Montana limited liability company (LLC) or corporation makes changes to certain public information, you must file an amendment to your Articles of Organization or your Articles of Incorporation, known as Articles of Amendment, with the state.
 We’ll show you how to file a Montana amendment to keep your business compliant and in good standing with the state, and how we can help.

 In Montana, the Articles of Organization is the form that officially creates your LLC; technically, until this form is filed, your LLC doesn’t even exist.
 This form asks for a variety of information about your business, including: